Jayaprakashsuseelam/AlzCarePlus/README.md

 # AlzCare+
 AlzCare+ - Comprehensive care, enhanced by AI &amp; ML.
 It is a AI-Based Lightweight platform (Web & Mobile App systems) to Monitor, Assist, and Alert Alzheimer’s Patients and Caretakers.

+## Scope of the project
+Enable continuous, passive monitoring of patient activities (e.g., walking, sleeping, sitting, and falls) using mobile device sensors and optional wearable integrations to enhance safety and care personalization for Alzheimer’s patients.

 ## 🧠 1.
 Patient Monitoring Features
  - Real-Time Location Tracking (GPS): Continuously monitor patient movement and alert if they wander beyond safe zones.
  - Geo-Fencing Alerts: Notify caretakers if the patient leaves a predefined safe area.